Rigidity (psychology): Ethnocentrism

 Rigidity may be a cause of ethnocentrism.
-In one study, M. Rokeach tested for ethnocentrism's relatedness to mental rigidity by using the California Ethnocentrism Scale (when measuring American college students' views) and the California Attitude Scale (when measuring children's views) before they were given what is called by cognitive scientists "the water jar problem."
-This problem teaches students a set pattern for how to solve each one.
-Those that scored higher in ethnocentrism also showed attributes of rigidity such as persistence of mental sets and more complicated thought processes.
+In one study, M. Rokeach tested for ethnocentrism's relatedness to mental rigidity by using the California Ethnocentrism Scale (when measuring American college students' views) and the California Attitude Scale (when measuring children's views) before they were given what is called by cognitive scientists the water-jar problem.
+This problem teaches students a set pattern for how to solve each mathematical question.
+Those that scored higher in ethnocentrism also showed attributes of rigidity, such as persistence of mental sets and more complicated thought processes.

-Strategies for overcoming rigidity
+Limited relationship to political views

+Rigid thinking has been ascribed to political conservatism since at least 1950, when The Authoritarian Personality was published.
+However, the ideological asymmetry perspective is only a partial explanation of the facts, and the actual difference is both small and depends upon the measurement used and the beliefs being studied.
+Social conservatism is associated with self-reported dogmatism, but less so with other measures of rigid thinking.
+There is no correlation between economic conservatism and behavioral measures (as opposed to self-reports) of cognitive rigidity.
+Political extremism on both left and right is associated with more rigidity than political moderates.

 Consequences of unfulfillment

-If a person with cognitive rigidity does not fulfill their rigidly held expectations, the following could occur: